Skip to main content

 2. You have received your API token to start building your front-end against the Experience APIs.

-Accessing the Experience Studio
+Accessing the DX Studio

 Take note that your "sandbox customer code" is the name immediately following the base URL.
 For example: